ergoplatform/website/content/en/blog/2020-08-28-transcript-of-first-q-a-session-with-robert-kornacki.md

 **Can Ergo Oracle Pools be used on Eth projects?**

 A similar system could be developed & deployed on Eth, but all the data is posted on the Ergo blockchain so available to all Ergo users.

-**So the data can’t be pulled from the ergo blockchain to the eth blockchain?**
+**So the data can’t be pulled from the Ergo blockchain to the Eth blockchain?**

 Eventually if Eth implements NiPoPoW, but it wouldn't make any sense financially.

 **What about Cardano?**

 It would make more sense to post unique data from the Ergo blockchain to Eth or Cardano, rather than oracle data.
-We're researching into cross-chain compatability with Cardano in the background right now.
+We're researching cross-chain compatibility with Cardano in the background right now.

-Robert K
 And these oracle pools are now fully usable on-chain for any dApp anyone wishes to create.
-Simply use the oracle pool NFT id as a reference to find the latest oracle pool UTXO, and you can have oracle data immediately available for your
+Simply use the oracle pool NFT id as a reference to find the latest oracle pool UTXO, and you can have oracle data immediately available for your dApps.

-So the incentives for the oracle pools will Need to constantly be filled, this means users pay as they go or do they just send a large payment and it slowly depletes as it is used?
+**So the incentives for the oracle pools will Need to constantly be filled, this means users pay as they go or do they just send a large payment and it slowly depletes as it is used?**

 Good question.
-The idea is that with the UTXO-model, large dApps can enforce that users pay out a single output a very small % of a fee which goes to the Oracle Pools automatically.
+The idea is that with the UTXO-model, large dApps can enforce that users pay out a single output a very small % of a fee that goes to the Oracle Pools automatically.

 As such, well used/popular dApps fund key oracle pools via usage, and almost no one has to end up feeling the cost.